MichaelHan38/michaelhan38.github.io/_posts/2022-05-17-HCI-Final-Project.markdown

   <img src="/docs/assets/hci_project/p1/Clothing & Accessories.png" alt="prototype 1 clothing and accessory screen" style="max-width:328px">
   <figcaption align = "center"><b>Figure 2.
 Screens from prototype 1</b></figcaption>
 </p>

-# Second prototype
+## Heuristic evaluation
 Following the finalization of our first prototype, we evaluated its usability using the Weinschenk and Barker 2000 classification.
 From our testing, we found 8 major heuristical problems, addressing 6 of them by implementing changes to our design, which are listed below:
-Improved contrast of menu elements
+- Improved contrast of menu elements
-Improved contrast of general translation subtitles Added additional translations for more confusing loan words Visualized  categories to reduce clutter
+- Improved contrast of general translation subtitles
+- Added additional translations for more confusing loan words
+- Visualized  categories to reduce clutter
-Added Tutorial and FAQ resources
+- Added Tutorial and FAQ resources
-Added missing navbar translations
+- Added missing navbar translations

 After carrying out these changes, we came up with our second prototype, which is shown in Figure 3.
 <p float ="left" align = "center">
   <img src="/docs/assets/hci_project/p2/Home Screen.png" alt="prototype 2 homescreen" style="max-width:328px;margin-right:20px">